Transmashholding to develop first Russian hybrid locomotive

 Text continues below the picture

 The hybrid locomotive will not be the first innovative vehicle for Transmashholding.
 In 2013 Bryansk Engineering Plant (BMZ), a part of Transmashholding, has manufactured TEM19 shunting locomotive.
-It is the first LPG-powered locomotive in Russia.
-After the intensive trials on the range of Russian Railway Research Institute (VNIIZhT) in Shcherbinka, Moscow region, the LPG-powered locomotive was certified for operations on the Russian railway network.
+It is the first LNG-powered locomotive developed by Transmashholding.
+After the intensive trials on the range of Russian Railway Research Institute (VNIIZhT) in Shcherbinka, Moscow region, the LNG-powered locomotive was certified for operations on the Russian railway network.

-The six-axle locomotive is equipped with the 880-kilowatt LPG engine.
+The six-axle locomotive is equipped with the 880-kilowatt LNG engine.
 It is capable to speed up to 100 kilometres per hour.
-TEM19 LPG-powered locomotive is in regular service since June 2014.
+TEM19 LNG-powered locomotive is in regular service since June 2014.
 Transmashholding considers launching the mass production of this type.